Warzone2100/warzone2100/doc/js-functions.md

 ## changePlayerColour(player, colour)

 Change a player's colour slot.
 The current player colour can be read from the ```playerData``` array.
-There are as many colour slots as the maximum number of players.
-(3.2.3+ only)
+Available colours are green, orange, gray, black, red, blue, pink, cyan, yellow, purple, white, bright blue, neon green, infrared, ultraviolet, and brown, represented by the integers 0 - 15 respectively.

 ## setHealth(object, health)